Clear Lake (Iowa): Boating

-Notable Places
+Notable places

 Clear Lake is dotted with several different landmarks for orientation on the water.
 Woodford Island is often visible from every point on the lake, making it a navigational aid.
 A hotel was located on the island until a fire leveled it in the 1930s.
 Now the island is mostly made up of trees and many other plants.
 Lone Tree Point, Farmers Beach, and Mcintosh Woods are also very natural, with many trees and beaches and few buildings.
 Notable lakeside communities include the city of Clear Lake, the smaller city of Ventura, Bayside, Dodges Point, Buzzards Bay, Tanglefoot, and Bell Harbor.
 The city of Clear Lake is at the eastern side of the lake and is home to many of the lake's attractions including many restaurants, parks, city services, etc. The small town of Ventura sits on the northwestern basin of the lake.
 It is at the farthest part of the lake from the city of Clear Lake.
 Bayside is located on a peninsula south of Woodford Island.
 It used to be home to an amusement park but is now a neighborhood.
 Dodges Point is another peninsula on the south shore.
 It has houses on the lakeside and the middle is mostly made up of grass and trees.
 Buzzards Bay is a bay area set between Dodges Point and Tanglefoot.
 Most of the bay has a sidewalk running on the lakeside of each house.
 Tanglefoot is a neighborhood to the west of Buzzards Bay and Dodges Point.
 It is home to a Girl Scout camp and many houses.
 The western part is bordered by a large wooded area that connects to Farmers Beach and Lone Tree Point.
 Bell Harbor is a community located in between Bayside and Dodges Point and is home to a large lawn on the lakeside surrounded by condos and houses.
 Two other notable communities on the waterfront include The Venetian Village and The Harborage.
 Both of these sit on man made canals and harbors on the northern shore of the lake.
-Clear Lake is also home to the historic Surf Ballroom which was where Buddy Holly, The Big Bopper, and Ritchie Valens made their last performance on Feb.
-3, 1959 before being killed hours later in a tragic plane crash.
-Often Feb.
-3, 1959 is referred to as "The Day the Music Died" as highlighted in the Don McLean hit song "American Pie."
+Clear Lake is also home to the historic Surf Ballroom which was where Buddy Holly, The Big Bopper, and Ritchie Valens made their last performance on February 3, 1959, before being killed hours later in a plane crash.
+Often February 3, 1959, is referred to as "The Day the Music Died" as highlighted in the Don McLean hit song "American Pie."